markwrhodes/JupiterToys/README.md

 **1. What approaches could you used to reduce overall execution time?**
-- Run the tests in headless mode to reduce execution time.
+- Run the tests in headless mode.
 - Break the tests into multiple testpacks and run them in parallel on separate machines (e.g. separate VM's in a cloud service provider such as AWS or Azure).
-- If business logic is performed in the application backend, could we change some of these tests to be API tests rather than browser based.
-Or change to back end tests entirely for this business logic.
+- If business logic is performed in the application backend, change some of these tests to be API tests rather than browser based.
+Or change to back end tests, such as NUnits, entirely for this business logic.

 **3. How will your framework cater for this?**
+- For headless mode, an additional argument can be added to the driver options in the Browser.rb standard_setup method.
+This could be made optional.
+- Test categories could be added to each test to enable them to be broken down into separate testpacks.
+This can be driven from a Ruby rakefile.
+- The framework could be extended to include the [restclient](https://rubygems.org/gems/restclient) gem to allow simple development of API tests.

 **4. Describe when to use a BDD approach to automation and when NOT to use BDD**